golota60/ultimate-webpack-config/README.md

 This is the entry point for bootstrapping all my react applications.
 I always swap a few things, depending on which tooling I want to use, but generally it all comes down to modifying this repo.
 I try to keep this up to date.

 What you get by using this setup:
-- ✅ .scss/.css Hot reloading and source maps
+- ✅ .scss/.css Hot module replacement and source maps
-- ✅ .js/.ts/.jsx/.tsx Hot reloading and source maps
+- ✅ .js/.ts/.jsx/.tsx Hot reloading and source maps(no HMR due to shaky support)
 - ✅ .svg resolutions - can be rendered as react components
-- ✅ Zero runtime CSS thanks to Linaria
+- ✅ Zero runtime CSS
-- ✅ Fast compile times thanks to yarn
+- ✅ Fast compile times
+- ✅ Typescript
 - ✅ Less webpack headaches